Terminator 2: Judgment Day: Music

 The Terminator composer Brad Fiedel returned for the sequel, working in his garage in Studio City, Los Angeles.
-Film industry professionals regarded his return with concern and skepticism; they believed his style would not suit the film.
+Film industry professionals regarded his return with concern and skepticism as they believed his style would not suit the film.
 Fiedel quickly realized he would not receive the finished footage until late in the production after most effects were completed, which made it difficult to commit to decisions such as use of an orchestra because, unlike ambient music, the score had to accompany the on-screen action.
 Fiedel and Cameron wanted the musical tone to be "warmer" due to its focus on a nobler Terminator and young John.
 Fiedel experimented with sounds and shared them with Cameron for feedback.

 While The Terminator score had mainly used oscillators and synthesizers, Fiedel recorded real instruments and modified their sounds.
 He developed a library of sounds for characters such as the T-1000, whose theme was created by sampling brass-instrument players warming up and improvising.
 Fiedel said to the players, "You're an insane asylum.
 You're a bedlam of instruments."
 He slowed down the resulting sample and lowered the pitch, describing it as "artificial intelligent monks chanting".
-Cameron considered the "atonal" sound "too avant-garde" for him but Fiedel justified it as an accompaniment to Cameron, who was making a film "people have never seen before".
+Cameron considered the "atonal" sound "too avant-garde", to which Fiedel replied, "you're creating something that people have never seen before, and [the score] ought to sound like something people have never heard before to support that".

-Tri-Star asked Schwarzenegger to arrange a tie-in music video and theme song for the film; he chose to work with rock band Guns N' Roses because they were popular and there was "a rose in the movie and bloody guns".
+Tri-Star asked Schwarzenegger to arrange a tie-in music video and theme song for the film.
+He chose to work with rock band Guns N' Roses because they were popular and there was "a rose in the movie and bloody guns".
 The band offered the use of "You Could Be Mine", the debut single from their album Use Your Illusion II (1991).
 The music video, featuring Schwarzenegger as the T-800 pursuing the band, was directed by Stan Winston, Andrew Morahan, and Jeffrey Abelson.
 Patrick unsuccessfully lobbied to use "Head Like a Hole" by Nine Inch Nails as the tie-in song, in part because his brother, Richard Patrick, was their tour guitarist.
-Wisher suggested using "Bad to the Bone" by George Thorogood & the Destroyers as the T-800 puts on the biker clothes; although Cameron did not like the idea, Wisher said he later found Cameron had used the song but had forgotten it was his idea.
+Wisher suggested using "Bad to the Bone" by George Thorogood & the Destroyers as the T-800 puts on the biker clothes.
+Although Cameron did not like the idea, Wisher said he later found that Cameron had used the song but had forgotten it was his idea.
 "Guitars, Cadillacs" by Dwight Yoakam also features in Terminator 2.